 You can also perform remote commands on one or more of your Salt clients.
 Remote commands allows you to issue commands to individual Salt clients, or to all clients that match a search term.

 1.1.
 Recurring Actions

-You can apply recurring actions on individual Salt clients, or to all clients in an organization.
+You can apply recurring actions on individual Salt clients, to a system group, or to all clients in an organization.